-If you’re in the service industry, you can’t operate your business optimally without a highly organized appointment scheduling system.
+If you run a business or you’re starting one you know you can’t operate your business optimally without a highly organized appointment scheduling system.
 But luckily for those businesses without the budget to hire a dedicated administrative assistant, there are tons of excellent, easy-to-use appointment-scheduling software programs available.

 There are so many reasons to consider outsourcing your appointment scheduling to a software program.
 Beyond helping you reclaim valuable time previously spent away from running your business or serving your customers, using appointment scheduling software can increase staff productivity and improve your client experience—both of which are crucial for attracting and maintaining repeat customers.

-So, in no particular order, here are the six best appointment scheduling software on the market.
+So, in no particular order, here are the 10 best appointment scheduling software on the market.

 Setmore receives nearly perfect starred reviews across most review sites, and for good reason.
 This cloud-based app is not only an easy-to-use scheduling tool with an intuitive drag-and-drop function, but it comes with additional team-management features, too.

 Key features include:

 If you’re looking for a streamlined, no-fuss, but powerful appointment scheduling software, you can’t go wrong with Setmore.
 But that’s especially true if you’re a very small business, as Setmore is free for business with one to four user account.
 For businesses with greater scheduling volume, Setmore’s Premium plan is $25 per month and gives you access to 20 user accounts.
 The most expensive plan offered by Setmore in the U.S. and Canada is $89 a month and offers live booking as if you had your own receptionist.

 As a leader in small business payment processing solutions, it shouldn’t come as a surprise that now Square is breaking into the appointment booking software market.